Restless Leg Syndrome

 - A sedentary lifestyle

-There is no test can diagnose restless leg syndrome on its own.
-Establishing a diagnosis requires careful analysis of your symptoms, family and medical history, a full physical examination and additional tests.
+Establishing a diagnosis of restless leg syndrome requires careful analysis of your symptoms, family and medical history, a full physical examination and additional tests.
+The 4 main diagnostic criteria include:

 - The presence of an overwhelming need to move the legs, accompanied by uncomfortable sensations such as tingling, crawling or itching